alnaer-ai/elitesport1/README.md

 # Required for all API calls - authentication token
 ELITESPORT_API_TOKEN=your_token_here

+# Email Configuration (for Contact Form)
+# SMTP settings for sending contact form emails
+SMTP_HOST=smtp.gmail.com
+SMTP_PORT=587
+SMTP_SECURE=false
+SMTP_USER=your-email@gmail.com
+SMTP_PASSWORD=your-app-password
+CONTACT_EMAIL=info@theelitesport.com
 ```

+**Note:**
-**Note:** API tokens should never be committed to the repository.
+- API tokens should never be committed to the repository.
 Use `.env.local` for local development.
+- For Gmail, you'll need to use an [App Password](https://support.google.com/accounts/answer/185833) instead of your regular password.
+- If email credentials are not configured, the contact form will still work but will log submissions to the console instead of sending emails.

 > ⚠️ **Vercel Deployment:** These environment variables must be configured in your Vercel project settings under Settings → Environment Variables.
 Add all three variables for Production, Preview, and Development environments.